marijnh/Eloquent-JavaScript/01_values.md

 {{index [number, representation], bit}}

-JavaScript uses a fixed number of bits, namely 64 of them, to store a single number value.
-There are only so many patterns you can make with 64 bits, which means that the amount of different numbers that can be represented is limited.
-For _N_ decimal ((digit))s, the amount of numbers that can be represented is 10^N^.
+JavaScript uses a fixed number of bits, 64 of them, to store a single number value.
+There are only so many patterns you can make with 64 bits, which means that the number of different numbers that can be represented is limited.
+With _N_ decimal ((digit))s, you can represent 10^N^ numbers.
 Similarly, given 64 binary digits, you can represent 2^64^ different numbers, which is about 18 quintillion (an 18 with 18 zeros after it).
 That's a lot.

 Computer memory used to be much smaller, and people tended to use groups of 8 or 16 bits to represent their numbers.
-It was easy to accidentally _((overflow))_ such small numbers—to end up with a number that did not fit into the given amount of bits.
+It was easy to accidentally _((overflow))_ such small numbers—to end up with a number that did not fit into the given number of bits.
 Today, even computers that fit in your pocket have plenty of memory, so you are free to use 64-bit chunks, and you need to worry about overflow only when dealing with truly astronomical numbers.

 {{index sign, "floating-point number", "fractional number", "sign bit"}}

-Not all whole numbers below 18 quintillion fit in a JavaScript number, though.
+Not all whole numbers less than 18 quintillion fit in a JavaScript number, though.
 Those bits also store negative numbers, so one bit indicates the sign of the number.
 A bigger issue is that nonwhole numbers must also be represented.
 To do this, some of the bits are used to store